acesinc/fanmobi-backend/README.md

 ## API Notes
 Most of the documentation for the API should be accessed via Swagger.
-Below are some high level descriptions of the various endpoints
+Below are some high level descriptions of the various endpoints that should make navigating the Swagger docs a little easier

 General notes:
 * PATCH requests are not implemented - don't try and use these